PEOPLE

 Director

-DongWon OH is an Assistant Professor in the Department of Psychology at the National University of Singapore (NUS).
+DongWon Oh is an Assistant Professor in the Department of Psychology at the National University of Singapore (NUS).
 DongWon has received his Ph.D. in Psychology from Princeton University, and worked as a postdoctoral researcher at New York University and Columbia University.
-DongWon’s interested in how biases acquired from social contexts play out in perceptions.
-DongWon is also interested in how the process of perception can be altered by perceivers’ and targets’ action.
+DongWon’s interested in how biases from social contexts play out in perceptions and how these perceptions can be altered by individuals’ actions.

 Lab Manager